Team2-DES-Head-Unit/SCS_Integrated_Digital_Cockpit/README.md

 ## System Architecture

 The architecture below is an example of a virtualized system architecture that uses the Xen hypervisor.
-It has two domains: Dom 0, a privileged domain that manages hardware resources and controls virtual machines with the help of Xen, and Dom U, an unprivileged guest virtual machine isolated from Dom 0.
-In this example architecture, Dom 0 runs the PDC-System and collects data from sensors using CAN.
-Data and control results are transferred to the cluster application running on Dom U via an inter-domain communication such as Xen vchan or VsomeIp.
-The cluster application is launched using the VNC plugin provided by Qt, and Dom 0 displays cluster on the monitor.
+It has three domains: Dom 0, a privileged domain that manages hardware resources and controls virtual machines with the help of Xen, and two Dom U, unprivileged guest virtual machines isolated from Dom 0.
+In this example architecture, Dom 0 runs the PDC-System and collects data from sensors.
+Data and control results are transferred to the Cluster and Head Unit application running on Dom U via an inter-domain communication such as Xen vchan or VsomeIp.
+The Cluster and Head Unit application are launched using the VNC plugin provided by Qt, and Dom 0 displays applications on the monitor.

 This architecture is provided as an example scenario, and participants are free to configure the system as they see fit.